-While you might feel tempted to cover up your acne with layers of makeup, you could actually make the problem worse if you select the wrong product.
+While you might feel tempted to cover up your blemishes with layers of makeup, you could actually make the problem worse if you select the wrong product.
 WebMD advises men and women to choose skin-care products that don't contain oil, grease, or rich ingredients, such as cocoa butter.

 Look for mineral-based makeup products that list water as the first ingredient.
-These products won't contribute to your acne or aggravate it, and they'll even out your skin tone and complement your complexion.
+These products won't contribute to your breakouts or aggravate it, and they'll even out your skin tone and complement your complexion.
 If you have sensitive skin, look for products with the fewest ingredients because they're less likely to irritate your skin.

 Avoid applying makeup to your skin if you plan to stay home all day or if you feel comfortable facing the world without anything to cover up your face.
-Allowing your skin to breathe can hasten the healing process and allow acne medications to work uninhibited.
+Allowing your skin to breathe can hasten the healing process and allow breakout medications to work uninhibited.
 When you wear makeup, wash your skin thoroughly at night to remove all traces of the product.

 Don't forget to clean your makeup brushes and sponges, too.
 Dirty application utensils can spread bacteria, irritate skin, and clog pores.
 If your applicators start to break down or if you can't get them clean, replace the applicators with fresh ones.

-Men who are dealing with acne breakouts should avoid harsh shaving lotions and aftershave products.
+Men who are dealing with breakouts should avoid harsh shaving lotions and aftershave products.
 If you experience razor burn easily, you might ask your physician for a prescription shaving gel or foam that will make getting a close shave without injuring your skin easier.

 Exfoliate Once Per Week

 Harsh exfoliants, however, can inflict more harm than benefits.
-Avoid intense scrubs and peels that could further damage your skin or promote acne.
+Avoid intense scrubs and peels that could further damage your skin or promote breakouts.
 If your skin reddens after you exfoliate, you might need a gentler product.